 There are also some different type of spotting scopes are available which are rotatable to 90 degrees.

 It is portable and easy to carry even you can bring it whenever and wherever you want.
 Besides portability, you can also use tripods with it.
 Experienced bird and boat viewer advises using a tripod with it for the stable viewing experience.

 When it comes to the magnification, lens and all, a spotting scope is much better and powerful than any binocular.
 It doesn’t have very high magnification power, but it has enough ability to cover your needs.
 Well, when it comes to number, a spotting scope usually have up to 60x magnification power which is enough for seeing anything that we can’t see clearly with naked eyes.

 The spotting scopes are made for more clear land views.
 That’s why it’s best for wildlife and all the adventurous stuff.

 A spotting scope doesn’t have too powerful lens.
 In the market, you’ll find lens within the range 45mm to 100mm.
 However, the most common range of aperture lens is 60-80 mm which are enough for performing like a beast in daylight and averagely in the night.

 When it comes to zooming, nothing can beat the spotting scope.
 You can quickly zoom with a spotting scope without leaving or adding any extra lens because of its adjustable zoom feature.
 The scope also has a close focus feature which helps you to do close focus of six feet.

 The scope also has a big field of view which helps to see more than bigger optics.

-The most significant benefit of the spotting scope is, you can use it for multiple purposes.
+The most significant benefit of the a best spotting scope is, you can use it for multiple purposes.
 Want to know where can you use a spotting scope?

 Well, you can use it bird and watching, hunting, photography (especially mobile photography), observation, target shooting and for enjoying wildlife too.